cdap-guides/cdap-flume-guide/README.rst

 Ingesting Data into CDAP using Apache Flume
 ===========================================

-Ingesting real time logs data into Hadoop for analysis is a common use case which is solved with Apache Flume.
+Ingesting real time logs data into Hadoop for analysis is a common use case which is solved with `Apache Flume <http://flume.apache.org/>`__.
 In this guide you will learn how to ingest data into CDAP with Apache Flume and process it in real-time.
 The Cask Data Application Platform (CDAP) provides a number of pre-packaged Datasets, which make it easy to store and retrieve data using best-practices based implementations of common data access patterns.
 In this guide, you will learn how to process and store timeseries data, using the example of real-time sensor data from a traffic monitor network.

 What You Will Build